lucianistal/UYG332-FinalProject/README.md

 ## Project Overview

-This individual project shows the application of fundamental image processing techniques using Python and OpenCV.
+This project shows the application of fundamental image processing techniques using Python and OpenCV.
 The dataset includes six images, and each task showcases a different operation, such as intensity analysis, image transformations, noise filtering, unsharp masking, and enhancement.

 ## Contents